New probate fees delayed

 In November 2018, the government announced increases in probate fees to come into force on 1 April.
 The increase is being used to fund the courts, not just the cost of dealing with probate applications.
 Critics slammed the increase as a “stealth tax”.
 The House of Lords called the proposed rise “an abuse of fee-levying power” and the Labour Party stated that they will attempt to block the increase in fees in parliament.

-Phil Atherton, Director of Estate Planning at MHA Carpenter Box, comments:
+Stuart Noakes, Head of Tax services at MHA Carpenter Box, comments:

 “Whether or not the proposed fees ever make it onto the statute book, it makes sense to get probate applications in as soon as possible.”